-- Compensating windings do not cancel $L\frac{di}{dt}$ effect, so the machine must have Inter-Poles. - A disadvantage is that the Compensating windings are expensive. - To cancel all commutation effects, large machines have both Inter-Poles and Compensating windings.
+- The effect of Compensating windings and rotor windings on magnetomotive forces is shown in the Figure next. - Compensating windings do not cancel $L\frac{di}{dt}$ effect, so the machine must have Inter-Poles. - disadvantage is that the Compensating windings are expensive. - To cancel all commutation effects, large machines have both Inter-Poles and Compensating windings.